NIME-conference/ECO_NIME/3d_printing_pla.md

 #### Create New Filament:

 [Filabot][.9] manufactures a system for extruding (and re-spooling) waste filament.
 This began as an open-source project (the Filabot Wee).
 The current Filabot machines are sophisticated but costly, perhaps only within the means of larger maker spaces.
-Alternatively, [open-source projects][.11] and [DIY guides][.10] are available, explaining how to create DIY extruding machines.
+Alternatively, [open-source projects][.11] and [DIY guides][.10] are available, explaining how to create extruding machines.

 #### Buy Recycled Filament: